Invarion/invarion-docs/docs/rapidpath/object-properties-and-transformations/grouping-objects.md

 2.Using your mouse or keyboard:

-- Select the objects you want to group together (by pressing **SHIFT** and selecting each desired object individually or by dragging your mouse encompassing all of the desired objects).
+- Select the objects you want to group together (by pressing **Shift** and selecting each desired object individually or by dragging your mouse encompassing all of the desired objects).
 - Right click and select **Group objects** from context menu
 - Or hold **Ctrl + G**.